lindenb/jvarkit/docs/RegenieBedAnnot.md

     --helpFormat
       What kind of help.
 One of [usage,markdown,xml].
     -m, --min-length
-      slop each BED records in 5' and 3' so the minimal LENGTH is 'm'
+      slop each BED records in 5' and 3' so the minimal LENGTH is 'm'.
+      Multiple are comma separated
       Default: 0
     --noXY
       skip X/Y chromosome